MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/metrics-tolerance.md

 ---
 title: Cost Management risk tolerance metrics and indicators
-description: Quantify Cost Management risk tolerance metrics and indicators in relation to cloud governance in the Cloud Adoption Framework for Azure.
+description: Use the Cloud Adoption Framework for Azure to quantify Cost Management risk tolerance metrics and indicators in relation to cloud governance.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/17/2019